Get the FREE one-click dictionary software for Windows

 - stab, knife thrust

-4. Verbal criticism
+5. Verbal criticism

 "he enlivened his editorials with barbed thrusts at politicians"

-Derived forms: thrust, thrusting, thrusts
+Derived forms: thrust, thrusts, thrusting

-See also: barge
+See also: push forward

-Type of: actuation, blow, compel, criticism, force, gesture, jut, jut out, lay, move, obligate, oblige, penetrate, perforate, place, pose, position, project, propulsion, protrude, push, put, set, stick out, unfavorable judgment [US], unfavourable judgment [Brit, Cdn]
+Type of: actuation, blow, compel, criticism, force, gesture, jut, jut out, lay, move, obligate, oblige, penetrate, pierce, place, pose, position, project, propulsion, protrude, push, put, set, stick out, unfavorable judgment [US], unfavourable judgment [Brit, Cdn]

 Encyclopedia: Thrust